codepr/codepr.github.io/_posts/2019-03-06-sol-mqtt-broker-p3.md

 two are respectively `on_read` and `on_write`.

-To be noted that, these 3 callbacks, rearm the socket using previously defined helper bouncing the ball on each others. `on_read` callback specifically, based upon a return code from the calling of a handler (chosen in turn to the type of command received from the client on the line
-`int rc = handlers[hdr.bits.type](cb, &packet)`), rearm the socket for read or write or not at all.
+To be noted that, these 3 callbacks, rearm the socket using previously defined helpers bouncing the ball on each others. `on_read` callback specifically, based upon a return code from the call of an handler (chosen in turn to the type of command received from the client on the line `int rc = handlers[hdr.bits.type](cb, &packet)`), rearm the socket for read or write or not at all.
 This last case will cover disconnections for errors and legitimate DISCONNECT packets.

 On the write callback we see that the `send_bytes` call pass in a payload with data and size as fields; it's a convenient structure I defined to make it simpler to track number of bytes on an array, this case to know how many bytes to write out.
-We have to re-open the `src/pack.h` and `src/pack.c` to add these utilities.
+We have to edit the `src/pack.h` and `src/pack.c` to add these utilities.

 **src/pack.h**